hanshenmesen/hanshenmesen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Ph.D. student in a joint training program between the School of Advanced Interdisciplinary Sciences and the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+I am currently a Ph.D. student in a joint program between the School of Advanced Interdisciplinary Sciences and the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
 I am majoring in Computer Science and Technology.
 Prior to this, I received my Bachelor's degree from the Central University of Finance and Economics.

-My research interests focus on **Large Language Models (LLMs)**, **Multi-Agent Systems**, and **Misinformation Detection**.
+My research interests focus on **Large Language Models**, **Multi-Agent Systems**, and **Misinformation Detection**.

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 One paper titled "Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion" has been accepted by **AAAI AISI 2026 (Oral)**!